cypienta/docs/docs/source/lambda/functions.rst

 Functionality of Lambda Functions
 ---------------------------------

-The fleet of lambda functions will be responsible for end-to-end flow for the Cypienta Sagemaker products.
+The fleet of lambda functions will be responsible for end-to-end flow for the Cypienta Correlation Pipeline.

+#. **create_mapping:**

+    - Gets a file that was uploaded to Field mapping in the UI.
+    - Suggests the mapping for the file and responds to the API call.

-#. **splunk_input:**
+#. **preprocess_input:**

+    - Transforms uploaded file to json format. ``mapping/input/<field-mapping-name>/<filename>`` S3 folder.
+    - Map the uploaded file to internal format using corresponding saved field mappings.
+    - Save a raw input file to ``mapping/raw/<field-mapping-name>/<filename>`` S3 folder.
-    - Get the input from splunk pushed to S3 path ``splunk_input/input`` and chunk it to tranform using VRL.
+    - Save the transformed input file to ``mapping/input/<field-mapping-name>/<filename>`` S3 folder.
-    - Merge back transformed input after vrl_lambda processes all chunks and put it in the ``input/`` folder.

-#. **vrl_lambda:**

-    - Transform data from CIM to CEF mapping.
-    - Save transformed alerts to S3.

 #. **skip_input:**

-    - Get the input data from the ``input/`` S3 folder
+    - Get the transformed input files from the ``input/<field-mapping-name>/`` S3 folder
-    - Check if an execution is running for step function.
+    - Check if an execution is running for pipeline.
 If execution is not running, start one.
-Else, add the current input to queue
+Else, add the current input files to queue.

 #. **enrich_with_technique:**

-    - Get the input data from the ``input/`` S3 folder
+    - Get the input data from the ``input/<field-mapping-name>/`` S3 folder
+    - Merge and sort the data from multiple datasources by time and batch the data
-    - Chunk the input, sanitize it in format as required for cluster model, encode node_features, encode other_attributes_dict, create mappings for internal ids to user given ids, mappings for chunk unique id to internal ids.
+    - encode node_features, encode other_attributes_dict, create mappings for internal ids to user given ids, internal ids to data sources.
+    - Sanitize it in format as required for cluster model.
     - Enrich input with techniques.
-If the lookup table does not contain the specific technique, then start technique classification transform job per chunk
+If the lookup table does not contain the specific technique, then start technique classification transform job per batch

+#. **start_tech_task:**

+    - Get the input and output s3 path for the technique classification model.

 #. **process_enriched_with_technique:**

-    - Get response from technique transform job and enrich the input with recognized techniques
+    - Get response from technique model and enrich the input with recognized techniques
     - Create input for the clustering model by adding node features if present.
 And save the resulting file to S3

 #. **update_lookup_table:**

     - Update technique lookup table.

-#. **create_cluster:**
+#. **create_embedding:**

     - Read the input file saved to S3.
-Start temporal clustering part 1.
+    - Filter alerts that do not have any techniques.
+    - Filter batch file that do not have more than a threshold number of alerts.
+    - Skip processing current input any further if there are no batches left to process after filtering.
+    - Create sequential order of batches to be processed by the pipeline_part_2 DAG.

+#. **start_embedding_task:**

+    - Get the input and output s3 path for the cluster part 1 model.

-#. **process_cluster:**
+#. **process_embedding:**

-    - Read the response from clustering model part 1.
+    - Get response from cluster part 1 model.
-    - Create input for clustering model part 2 and save to S3.
+    - Create input for the clustering model part 2 by adding node features if present.
+And save the resulting file to S3

 #. **create_cluster:**

-    - Read the input file saved to S3.
-If this is the first batch for the input file, then start clustering transform job.
-Else skip the file.
+    - Read the input file saved to S3 for the current batch.
+Start clustering part 2 model.

 #. **process_cluster:**

-    - Read the response from clustering model.
+    - Read the response from clustering part 2 model.
     - Check if there is another batch that needs to run after the current response.
-If yes, then create input for the next batch, save to S3, and start clustering transform job.
-Else, extract agg_alert.json, cluster.json (for internal scratch) to S3, and create input for flow model and save to S3.
+    - If yes, then create input for the next batch, save to S3.
+    - Else, extract agg_alert.json, cluster.json (for internal scratch) to S3, and create input for flow model and save to S3.

-#. **create_flow:**
+.. #. **create_flow:**

-    - Triggered by input saved to s3 for flow model.
+..     - Triggered by input saved to s3 for flow model.
 Create flow transform job

 #. **process_flow:**

     - Read response from the flow model.
 Save the flow_output.json to s3 (for internal scratch)
     - Clean up flow.json, cluster.json for user and save to ``output/`` folder.
-    - Create enrich_alert_input.json and save to S3 (for internal scratch)

 #. **create_campaign:**

+    - Create or update campaigns on UI.
+    - Delete older campaigns if threshold of number of campaigns on UI is reached.
+    - Update Pipeline dashboard
+    - Update global metrics
+    - Update node features and event attributes weights

+#. **delete_event:**

-    - Read enrich_alert_input.json and create campaigns on UI
+    - Delete older campaigns and relevant events from database if threshold of number of campaigns on UI is reached.

 #. **save_feedback:**

     - Triggered by cut action performed on UI.
     - Fetch involved events and campaigns from UI and update weights for node and event attributes.
     - Create cluster ticket output for involved clusters, and save feedback.

+#. **restore:**

+    - Check if there are any snapshots for database to revert to.
+    - If yes, then restore the database to the last saved snapshot and restart it.
+    - Else, clear database and restart it.

 ..
 13. **create_jira:**